Tak and the Guardians of Gross: Plot

-Now, with all essences, Tak restores the gem.
-When he is about to put the essences back, Stinky Juju returns to see.
-Tak trips, and the beasts are free again.
-When Tak thinks all is lost, Stinly Juju tells Tak there is another way.
-If he can collect slime from all the Gs, and burp, it will defeat the Gs once and for all.
-And, after a race in the J-Runner, Tak does just this.
-Tak celebrates, and the game is over.
+Tak meets with the four Jujus known as the Guardians of Gross, who give him various forms of magic.
+He confronts the Big Gs and collects their essences to restore the gem.

+Tak successfully reassembles the gem, but trips, freeing the Big Gs.
+Stinky Juju informs him that he can stop the Big Gs by collecting slime from them and burping.
+Tak does so, defeating the Big Gs.

 Gameplay

 The game is a linear platformer with a focus on using a series of parkour moves in order to jump over obstacles and run through walls.
-A good number of levels are structured around Tak having to find his way across the bodies of each of the Big Gs in a vertical fashion in order to reach their heads and engage in a boss battle.
-Between most major levels, Tak is challenged to a series of mini-games (which can also be played by two players) by the Juju guardians of the Big Gs in order to receive additional magical powers to help him defeat them, which can then be activated usually in context-sensitive areas during specific levels.
+Several levels are structured around Tak having to find his way across the bodies of each of the Big Gs in a vertical fashion to reach their heads and engage in a boss battle.
+Between levels, Tak is challenged to mini-games by the Juju guardians to receive additional magical powers, which can be activated during specific levels.